georgegiam/BlockVote/README.md

 # BlockVote

+### ToDo

+- [ ] When user is loged in the login buttin becomes logout
+- [ ] When user is not logged in only the "login" button should be displayed

 ### About

 BlockVote is a blockchain based e-voting system.
 The main purpose of this system is to ensure the integrity of the voting process by using blockchain technology.